leskbook/HW3-PswGenerate/README.md

 **Project Objective:**

 This application generates a random password based on user input and prompted inclusive criteria.
 Javascript was used to provide the confirmation input as well as the prompted input.
-Javascript was also used to validate prompted input.
+Javascript was also used to validate prompted input and write the resulting random password to the page.